-Problems can arise after a family law case concludes
+Problems can arise after a family law case concludes.

-It is usually a very satisfying feeling for people to complete a family law case subject matter involved in a family law case tends to be all encompassing meaning that when you go home you are confronted with the issues related to your case almost immediately.
+It is usually a very satisfying feeling for people to complete a family law case subject matter involved in a family law case tends to be all-encompassing, meaning that when you go home, you are confronted with the issues related to your case almost immediately.
 These are not business disputes that you can leave at the office and come home to a family that helps you forget about the problems.
 Quite the opposite, your family will only remind you of those issues that have caused you to file your divorce or child custody case in the first place.
-This is a unique quality of family law cases and one that can take some time to get used to.
+This is a unique quality of family law cases and can take some time to get used to.

-However, the end result of a case like this is one where either neither party is satisfied with the court order or one party determines after a while that the other side got the better end of the deal because he or she was impatient and could not bear for the case to last longer than it already had.
+However, the result of a case like this is one where either neither party is satisfied with the court order or one party determines after a while that the other side got the better end of the deal because he or she was impatient and could not bear for the case to last longer than it already had.
 Throwing up your hands and waving the white flag allows your opposing party to gain a Supreme advantage in negotiation.
 Where the rubber hits the road, this means that he or she will have a setup that functions much better for him or her than it does for you.
-If the slightest thing changes in your life it could be that that court order completely no longer works for you.
-In that case you can attempt to negotiate with your ex-spouse for an informal adjustment to your core orders but ultimately a formal modification may be needed.
+If the slightest thing changes in your life, it could be that that court order completely no longer works for you.
+In that case, you can attempt to negotiate with your ex-spouse for an informal adjustment to your core orders, but ultimately a formal modification may be needed.

-Be flexible, and flexibility shall be extended towards you
+Be flexible, and flexibility shall be extended towards you.

 Do not assume the worst of your ex-spouse in custody situations